 After placing the order, the customer is not permitted to give instructions without the contractor’s consent to the personnel of the contractor that deviate in type and scope from the contractual agreements or that are in contradiction to the purpose of the contract.

 If the customer culpably breaches the aforementioned obligations, especially its obligation regarding preparation, information and assistance, then the customer is liable towards the contractor for any damages arising as a result.
 This does not affect the regulation of Section 414 Para.
 2 HGB.
 The customer must indemnify the contractor against third party damage compensation claims arising from a breach of the obligations of the customer.
 In the event of the assertion of a claim against the contractor under the German Environmental Damage Act [Umweltschadensgesetz – USchadG] or other comparable public-law, national or international regulations, the customer must indemnify the contractor in the internal relationship to the full, unless the contractor caused the damage wilfully or due to gross negligence.
 The plea of co-fault shall remain unaffected hereby for both parties.

 III.
 FINAL PROVISIONS

-23. Regulations relating to remuneration including invoicing, offsetting / retention, right of lien and right of retention of the contractor
+23. Official expenses, offsetting / retention, right of lien and right of retention of the contractor

-Fees and costs for official expenses as well as all procurement costs and costs, which are incurred by official conditions and other secondary provisions, as well as police escort fees or costs for auxiliary police, for administrative assistants and for company-own transport safety and other costs for officially ordered safety precautions will be borne by the customer, insofar as not otherwise agreed.
+The contractor has the right of retention of the official expenses, which were not entitled to consider necessary under the circumstances and therefore the contractor is not responsible for, especially fees and costs for official expenses as well as all procurement costs and costs, which are incurred by official conditions and other secondary provisions, e.g. for police escort, for administrative assistants, for civil escort, and other costs for officially ordered safety precautions, insofar as not otherwise agreed.